stephane-rbn/binbuddykorea-api/README.md

 ### Setup PostgreSQL database
 - Install PostgreSQL 16 on your machine (you can use [Postgres.app](https://postgresapp.com/) on macOS and [EDB installer](https://www.postgresql.org/download/windows/) on Windows).
 - Create a new database called "binbuddykorea-dev" (you can use [pgAdmin](https://www.pgadmin.org/download/) to create a new database).
+- Create a user by running the following command: `python create_user.py`.
+You will be asked to enter a username and a password for the user you want to create.
+This user will be used for Basic Authentication in the development environment.
 - Create a new `.env` file in the root of the project and add the following environment variables:
   ```bash
   DB_USER=postgres # or the user you use to connect to your database